MuntashirAkon/AdvanceKextUpdater/README.md

 which is used by many PHP devs to keep their external libraries up-to-date.

 ## Features
 The final release will contain the following features.
-Already implemented features are marked as `Done`.
+You can track current progress [here](https://github.com/MuntashirAkon/AdvanceKextUpdater/projects/1).

 - Search, download, install, update kext(s) right from the App
 - Not only install a kext but also its dependencies and remove all the potential conflicts
 - Check for new updates on startup
 - Ability to update kext(s) automatically (with certain restrictions, of course)
-- (`Done`) View all information about the kext, they includes:
+- View all information about the kext, they includes:
   * Short description
   * Guide (if available) which may be useful for some kext
   * Changes in the new version of the kext